-- two specifications of dry-weather tyre at each Event, each of which must be of one homogenous compound; - one specification of wet-weather tyre at each Event which must be of one homogenous compound; - one specification of extreme-weather tyre at each Event which must be of one homogenous compound. - 12.5.2 All tyres must be used as supplied by the manufacturer, any modification or treatment such as cutting, grooving, the application of solvents or softeners, the fitting of heat retaining devices or pre-heating is prohibited.
-This applies to dry, wet and extreme-weather tyres. - 12.5.3 If, in the opinion of the appointed tyre supplier and FIA technical delegate, the nominated tyre specification proves to be technically unsuitable, the stewards may authorise the use of additional tyres to a different specification. - 12.5.4 If, in the interests of maintaining current levels of circuit safety, the FIA deems it necessary to reduce tyre grip, it shall introduce such rules as the tyre supplier may advise or, in the absence of advice which achieves the FIA's objectives, specify the maximum permissible contact areas for front and rear tyres.
+- 12.6.1 All tyres must be used as supplied by the manufacturer, any modification or treatment such as cutting, grooving, the application of solvents or softeners, the fitting of heat retaining devices or pre-heating is prohibited.
+This applies to dry, wet and extreme-weather tyres. - 12.6.2 If, in the opinion of the appointed tyre supplier and FIA technical delegate, the nominated tyre specification proves to be technically unsuitable, the stewards may authorise the use of additional tyres to a different specification. - 12.6.3 If, in the interests of maintaining current levels of circuit safety, the FIA deems it necessary to reduce tyre grip, it shall introduce such rules as the tyre supplier may advise or, in the absence of advice which achieves the FIA's objectives, specify the maximum permissible contact areas for front and rear tyres.

-12.6 Quantity and type of tyres:
+12.7 Specification of tyres: